 (San Francisco, CA – January 8, 2014) Environmental Defense Fund (EDF) today released an in-depth assessment of the first year of California’s historic cap-and-trade program for greenhouse gas pollution, showing the carbon market is well-constructed and strong while the state’s economy continues to improve.

-The report, California Carbon Market Watch: A Comprehensive Analysis of the Golden State’s Cap-and-Trade Program, Year One, analyzes critical data and key metrics of the landmark program, including a focus on the development of the secondary carbon market.
+The report, Carbon Market California: A Comprehensive Analysis of the Golden State’s Cap-and-Trade Program, Year One, analyzes critical data and key metrics of the landmark program, including a focus on the development of the secondary carbon market.
 It also examines the impact of notable partnerships, including recent linkage with Quebec and agreements signed with China, Australia, and other regions.

 “The first year results are highly encouraging and proof positive that we can successfully harness the power of the marketplace to solve climate change without sacrificing economic growth,” said EDF President Fred Krupp.
 “In a year marked by gridlock and polarization, the Golden State is a shining example of climate leadership.”

 Since California’s landmark program started on January 1, 2013, the state has transitioned smoothly to a capped economy, weathered legal challenges, and expanded its clean energy sector.
 Most notably, under cap and trade, California has continued its economic recovery, balancing its budget for the first time in over a decade.

 - Five successful cap-and-trade auctions are evidence of a well-constructed, strong, and adaptive policy.

 - The average price for allowances suggests that reducing emissions under the cap may be less costly than some expected.

 - The secondary market for California carbon allowances is robust and healthy.

 - Wise investment of auction proceeds will be an integral part of achieving California Global Warming Solutions Act’s (AB 32) carbon pollution reduction goals.